HeinoPortfolio/Python/SQLLite Example/README.md

 # SQLite Example

 This is a simple project that illustrates how to set up a database in SQLite.
-It was taken from a homework assignment for a beginning tutorial on SQLLite and Python.
+It was taken from a homework assignment for a beginning tutorial on SQLite and Python.
 It will set up a database that contains some inforamtion about pets and their users.
 It create a table to associate the data about pets and the data about the owner's of the pets.

  **Concept or Technology Used**|**Description** :-----:|:-----: